A 1-bit quantum filter for particle trajectory reconstruction

 \subsection{Contributions}

-X.C. derived and implemented the 1-Bit Quantum Filter and the Direct Structural Synthesis (DSS) method, and performed the theoretical complexity analysis.
-X.C. also conducted the empirical data fitting for the complexity scaling and executed the noise emulation benchmarks on both hardware platforms.
-G.S. developed the simulation framework based on original work by D.N. and updated the HHL implementation to the latest Qiskit version.
-D.N. and G.S. strongly contributed to the theoretical discussions regarding the quantum algorithm, the DSS method, and the complexity derivations.
-All authors were involved in the development of the algorithm, discussed the results and contributed to the final manuscript.
+X.C. derived and implemented the 1-Bit Quantum Filter and the Direct Structural Synthesis (DSS) method, performed the theoretical and empirical data fitting complexity analysis with cross checks from D.N., performed the hardware and emulator executions on both platforms, and carried out the tracking benchmarking on LHCb Monte Carlo events.
+X.C.
+M.M., G.S., D.N., K.D., M.H.M.W. and J.d.V. contributed to the interpretation of these benchmarks.
+G.S. developed the simulation framework based on original work by D.N., updated the HHL implementation to the latest Qiskit version, and together with M.M. developed the toy simulation model.
+J.d.V., K.D., M.M. and D.N. involved in the discussions of the Hamiltonian formulation.
+J.S. contributed to the mathematical consistency of the work.
+All authors participated in the theoretical and algorithm discussions, contributed to the interpretation of the results and edited the manuscript.